LudvigOlsen/rearrr/README.md

 ## Overview

 R package for rearranging data by a set of methods.

+We distinguish between **rearrangers** and **mutators**, where the first *reorders* the data points and the second *changes the values* of the data points.

 ### Main functions